11058. Chasing a butterfly

 Example

-Algorithm realization
+Algorithm implementation

-Declare an infinity constant and arrays.
+Declare a constant for infinity and arrays.

 #define INF 2000000000